github/github-ldap/README.md

 * host: is the host address where the ldap server lives.
 * port: is the port where the ldap server lives.
-* admin_user: is the the ldap administrator user.
-Required to perform search operation.
-* admin_password: is the password for the administrator user.
-Simple authentication is required on the server.
 * encryption: is the encryption protocol, disabled by default.
 The valid options are `ssl` and `tls`.
 * uid: is the field name in the ldap server used to authenticate your users, in ActiveDirectory this is `sAMAccountName`.

+Using administrator credentials is optional but recommended.
+You can pass those credentials with these two options:

+* admin_user: is the the ldap administrator user dn.
+* admin_password: is the password for the administrator user.

 Initialize a new adapter using those required options: